azuline/rose/README.md

 ## The Read Cache

-For performance, Rosé processes every audio file in the `music_source_dir` and records all metadata in a SQLite read cache.
-This read cache does not accept writes, meaning it can always be fully recreated from the source audio files.
+For performance, Rosé stores a copy of every source file's metadata in a SQLite read cache.
+The read cache does not accept writes; thus it can always be fully recreated from the source files.
+It can be freely deleted and recreated without consequence.

 The cache can be updated with the command `rose cache update`.
 By default, the cache updater will only recheck files that have changed since the last run.
 To override this behavior and always re-read file tags, run `rose cache update --force`.

-By default, the cache is updated on `mount` and on changes made through the virtual filesystem.
-However, changes made directly to the `music_source_dir` will not trigger a cache update.
-This can lead to cache drift.
+By default, the cache is updated on `rose fs mount` and when files are changed through the virtual filesystem.
+However, if the `music_source_dir` is changed directly, Rosé does not automatically update the cache, which can lead to cache drifts.

-You can solve this by running `rose cache watch`.
-This starts a background watcher that listens to inotify and reactively updates the cache whenever a source file changes.
-This can be useful if you synchronize your music library between two computers, or use an external tool to directly modify the source files (instead of modifying through the virtual filesystem).
+You can solve this problem by running `rose cache watch`.
+This starts a watcher that triggers a cache update whenever a source file changes.
+This can be useful if you synchronize your music library between two computers, or use another tool to directly modify the `music_source_dir`.

 ## Systemd Unit Files